Said-FD/react-dialog/react-dialog/README.md

 **closeButtonAriaLabel**    | Handy if button content has no text | `string`              | `close dialog`

 <br>If these controls are not enough you can add your own into the same dialog footer space.\
-Additional stuff will be rendered to the left of the predefined buttons.\
+Additional stuff will be rendered to the left side of the predefined buttons.\
 Just remember to `setIsDialogOpen(false)` (in most cases) if you passing your own button `:)`

 #### Additional footer elements: